-Those who have completed B. Sc. with Physics as an optional subject from any recognized University/ Institution are eligible for registration subject to the rules and regulations laid down by Dr. Babasaheb Ambedkar Marathwada University, Aurangabad.
+Those who have completed B. Sc. with Physics as an optional subject from any recognized University/ Institution are eligible for registration subject to the rules and regulations laid down by Dr. Babasaheb Ambedkar Marathwada University, Aurangabad time to time.

 Admission / Promotion Process: